oooook0/Deep-Neural-Network---Fake-News-Classification/README.md

 Text embedding based on feed-forward Neural-Net Language Models[1] with pre-built OOV.
 Maps from text to 128-dimensional embedding vectors.

 ## Neural Network Architecture
-The model is built using [DNN Classifier](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNClassifier).
+The model is built using [DNN Classifier](https://www.tensorflow.org/api_docs/python/tf/estimator/DNNClassifier) with 2 fully connected layers.

 ## Results
 The Fake News classifier was created to determine if a patient has retinopathy.
 The current model returns the following scores.